Rohinthan/posix/README.md

-# posixejust for understand deeply in c posix functions so its just writing for fun .
+# posix just for understand deeply in c posix functions so its just writing for fun .

 when anyone intrested to join this repo.
 Make sure write posix code using c to understand, minimum line 500 im not say just like that  add new functions in not exist in the repo .  at least do your best , not excepted to me to write 500 lines i dont do that also you all . its fun.